A full characterization of invariant embeddability of unimodular planar graphs: Introduction

 As before, let $M$ denote either $\R^2$ or $\H^2$.
 A \emph{drawing} of a graph $G$ on $M$ is a locally finite embedding $\iota$ of $G$ to $M$, viewed up to isometries of $M$.
 A \emph{rooted drawing} is a drawing together with a distinguished vertex.
 We denote by $\RD (M)$ the space of rooted drawings of locally finite graphs on $M$, with a suitable topology given by ``local closeness'' in a neighborhood of the root.
 A probability measure $\mu$ on $\RD(M)$ is \emph{unimodular}, if it satisfies the appropriate Mass Transport Principle.
 We give the detailed definitions in Subsection \ref{subsec:unimodular_embeddings}.

 A \emph{unimodular embedding} of a URPG $(G,o)$ into $M$ is a unimodular measure $\mu$ on $\RD(M)$, such that forgetting the embedding of a $\mu$-random element (and taking the rooted-isomorphism class of the resulting rooted graph) gives $(G,o)$ in distribution.
+This was first defined in \cite{angel2018hyperbolic}; a related notion of unimodular discrete spaces is studied in \cite{baccelli2021unimodular}.